microsoft/FluidFramework/packages/test/test-version-utils/README.md

 ## Advanced usage

-This bypass any configuration of version and direct access to the versions.
+This bypasses any configuration of version used by the describe* functions and provides direct access to the versioned APIs.

 First make sure to call `ensurePackageInstalled` before running the tests to make sure the necessary legacy version are installed.